Is Japan English-Friendly? Sometimes (so here are some tips)

 A cutout of a traveler from behind with Japanese katakana characters in the background.

-I spend a lot of time in Japan.
+I spend around half the year in Japan.
 I love the country, the people are amazing and the food is legit.
 While I can speak some basic Japanese to get around and make small talk, I still mostly rely on English (or the more common hybrid, ‘Japan-glish’).

 But is Japan English-friendly?